ToniWonKanobi/theoveranalyzed.net/posts/2014/2/2/fantastical-2.md

 When I am at work, I often only have a few of minutes between patients.
 And when it does come time to add an event or make a reminder, my goto apps are Fantastical and [Drafts][agiletortoise] (more on that later).
 I want to be able to add an event quickly, lock my phone, put it in my pocket, and go on with my day.
 Fantastical is the bomb for this.

-Fantastical 2 is $1.99 on the [App Store][apple] and is a small price to pay for expediency.
+Fantastical 2 is only [$1.99][apple]---a small price to pay for the expediency and utility it provides.
 I have quite a few thoughts on the current state of paid apps on the App Store (more on that later), but suffice it to say that I am more than willing to spend money on apps that make my iOS experience better.
 Fantastical is one of those apps.

 ## The Pros